dathutco/yolov4-facemask/README.md

 I still test by using Flask, so I won't upload new source now
 # Requirement
-With GPU, you need many app relate to darknet:
-* Visual Studio(I use 2019)

 * CUDA vs CUDNN for using GPU (I use 11.4 vs 8.2.4)
-* OPENCV (I use 3.4)

-With CPU, you just install Visual studio vs Opencv
 # Notice

 Any thing you have to do: Extract all file need.rar in need folder and copy all from that to the folder(gpu/cpu) that you can run.